TeasingSisyphus/tempCuttleFront/README.md

-# View Page by opening index.html in your browswer
+# View Page by opening index.html in your browser